The core modules in Economics are:

 The core modules in Management are:

-International Management - Business in Context
+Integrating Management - Business in Context

-International Management - Leadership and Innovation
+Integrating Management - Leadership and Innovation

 In addition to these mandatory course units there are a number of optional course units available during your degree studies.
 The following is a selection of optional course units that are likely to be available.
 Please note that although the College will keep changes to a minimum, new units may be offered or existing units may be withdrawn, for example, in response to a change in staff.
 Applicants will be informed if any significant changes need to be made.